CrockPot Beef Stew is one of my all-time favorite slow cooker meals.

 Leftover CrockPot Beef Stew

-Leftovers will keep about 3-4 days in the fridge.
+Leftovers will keep for about 3-4 days in the fridge.

-Can you Freeze Beef Stew: You’ll also be happy to know CrockPot Beef Stew freezes really well, so make plenty for those quick-fix meal nights.
-Leave about an inch of headspace for expansion in plastic containers, and your stew will keep for four months in the freezer.
+Freezing Beef Stew: CrockPot Beef Stew freezes really well, so make plenty for those quick-fix meal nights.
+Leave about an inch of headspace for expansion in plastic containers, and the stew will keep for 4 months in the freezer.

 Crock Pot Beef Stew